awsdocs/amazon-fsx-lustre-user-guide/doc_source/mounting-on-premises.md

 A *VPC peering connection* is a networking connection between two VPCs\.
 This type of connection enables you to route traffic between them using private Internet Protocol version 4 \(IPv4\) or Internet Protocol version 6 \(IPv6\) addresses\.
 You can use VPC peering to connect VPCs within the same AWS Region or between AWS Regions\.
 For more information on VPC peering, see [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide*\.

 You can mount your file system from outside its VPC using the IP address of its primary network interface\.
 The primary network interface is the first network interface returned when you run the `aws fsx describe-file-systems` AWS CLI command\.
-You can also get this IP address from the AWS Management Console\.
+You can also get this IP address from the Amazon Web Services Management Console\.

 The following table illustrates IP address requirements for accessing Amazon FSx file systems using a client that's outside of the file system's VPC\.